bgonzalezbustamante/chilean-ministers/README.md

 ### Replication Instructions

-Folder "code" contains the exploratory data analysis in R format.
+Folder `code` contains the exploratory data analysis in `R` format.

-Folder "demo" contains the exploratory data analysis in RMD and MD formats ([**eda_ministers.md**](demo/eda_ministers.md)).
+Folder `demo` contains the exploratory data analysis in `RMD` and `MD` formats [`eda_ministers.md`](demo/eda_ministers.md).

-The files will be overwritten if you run the R script contained in "**eda_ministers.Rmd**".
+The files will be overwritten if you run the R script contained in `eda_ministers.Rmd`.

 ### Codebook

-The file "**Chilean_cabinets_1990_2014.csv**" in "data/tidy" subfolder is the data set on Chilean ministers between 1990 and 2014.
+The file `Chilean_cabinets_1990_2014.csv` in `data/tidy` subfolder is the data set on Chilean ministers between 1990 and 2014.
 This set contains 232 observations.

-- **id**.
+- `id`.
 Unique ID for each minister-portfolio observation.

 - **country**.
 Country name.